jonwhipple/opensansipa/README.md

 These were made to solve some particular problems with previous versions from previous projects.
 Don't use those.
 Use these.

 ### TMI
-In 2015–2016 I extended [Open Sans](https://github.com/googlefonts/opensans) with characters in the IPA unicode range, in order to both learn how to handle type and type design.
+In 2015–2016 I extended [Open Sans](https://github.com/googlefonts/opensans) with characters in the IPA unicode range, in order to learn how to handle type and type design.
 This had the additional benefit of providing a useful font for Vancouver Public Library's new website which had the dual requirements of attempting to adhere to brand guidelines of the time, and establishing typographic support for Indigenous languages of the three First Nations, the territories of which is where Vancouver now exists.

 In order to do this work, I established a project separate from the Google Open Sans effort.
 This was a deliberate choice because I knew I would not be able to actively maintain my fork as Open Sans evolved.
 Instead I maintained separate files and updated only a couple of times as the local languages and VPL's needs changed.